delta-reporter/delta-reporter/docs/main_features.md

     test_resolution_id
     test_run_id

-Its also possible to send custom data back to Delta, please check the plugin for your framework for details
+It's also possible to send custom data back to Delta Reporter, please check the plugin for your framework for details

 ### Useful links examples

 ![Useful links example](screenshots/useful_links_example.png)

-Based on the screenshot above, we can 4 links with the following usage:
+Based on the screenshot above, we can see 4 links with the following usage:

-- Dark Blue: Link to a Jenkins Job that launches the tests, the link uses custom data sent by the client plugin, in this case the value for the link is `{jenkins_url}`
+- First: Link to a Jenkins Job that launches the tests, the link uses custom data sent by the client plugin, in this case the value for the link is:

+        {jenkins_url}

-- Dark Green: Link to a external tool for Visual Regression testing, the link uses custom data sent the client plugin, in this case the value for the link is `{spectre_test_run_url}?status=fail`
+- Second: Link to a external tool for Visual Regression testing, the link uses custom data sent the client plugin, in this case the value for the link is:

+        {spectre_test_run_url}?status=fail

-- Magenta: Link an external tool to create a bug related to this failed tests, the link uses the test id in order to have a back reference, in this case the value for the link is `<tool_url>?test={id}`
+- Third: Link an external tool to create a bug related to this failed tests, the link uses the test id in order to have a back reference, in this case the value for the link is:

+        <tool_url>?test={id}

-- Clear Green: Link to Kibana to access logs for the system under test, the link uses the time in the test to filter the logs in the range were the test was running, in this case the value for the link is `<kibana_url>/discover?_g=(time:(from:'{start_datetime}',mode:absolute,to:'{end_datetime}'))`
+- Fourth: Link to Kibana to access logs for the system under test, the link uses the time in the test to filter the logs in the range were the test was running, in this case the value for the link is:

+        <kibana_url>/discover?_g=(time:(from:'{start_datetime}',mode:absolute,to:'{end_datetime}'))